Open reading periods: June 1-30 and January 1-31

 Literary Journal Aesthetic: We most enjoy writing that comes from experience, is well-crafted, lyrical, distinctive, and accessible.
 Language is important.
 Your submission should be a highly burnished object of artistry.
 We like work that takes risks, that is morally unflinching, not for the sake of spectacle but for some daunting and tender rendering of truth.
 That is not to say we don’t also admire subtlety and quieter pieces of work.
 We love those, too.
 Humor as well.
 Just make it matter.
 Give us something that in some way resonates with us deeply like only the human heart in conflict with itself knows how to do.

-Poetry: Please send up to 5 poems, and load them into our Submittable system as ONE ENTRY.
-Poems submitted separately will be rejected unread.
-In other words, we should see your name in our system only once.
+Poetry: Please no more than 5 poems.
 Poems should be single-spaced and no longer than two pages each.
 We encourage prose poems that format easily on WordPress.
 Complicated formatting is discouraged.

 Fiction: Submit one short story up to 5,000 words in length.
 We no longer accept novel excerpts.